RAVE FabriCARE's True Quality Cleaning Blog

 The critical question is this: Are you an ordinary cleaner selling a standardized product (“cleaning and pressing”) or are you an extraordinary cleaner selling a customized product (“garment care”)?

-If you’re an ordinary cleaner selling a standardized product (“cleaning and pressing”), you obviously don’t care about quality of product (notwithstanding your protestations to the contrary) and neither do your customers (notwithstanding their protestations to the contrary).
+If you're an ordinary cleaner selling a standardized product ("cleaning and pressing"), you obviously don't care about quality of product.
+And please don't say you do.
+You're being disingenuous.

 Bottom line: If you’re an ordinary cleaner selling “cleaning and pressing”, you should continue to charge prices ending in 1, 3, 7 or 9.
 A few cents per garment will add to your bottom line over the course of a year.